Some problems in additive number theory: Preliminaries

-\begin{remark} We take the coefficient $0.5$ in (\ref{a+a}) and (\ref{b+b}) because the sum of the direct and inverse segments of the same classes of primes is a symmetrical segment where the terms symmetrical with respect to the center differ only by the order of summation.
-The sum of the segments of different classes of primes gives us representations that are all distinct. \end{remark}
+\begin{remark} We take the coefficient $0.5$ in (\ref{a+a}) and (\ref{b+b}) because the sum of direct segment and reverse segment of the same class is the symmetrical segment where elements located symmetrically with respect to its center differ only by order of summation. \end{remark}

-We find, for example, the number of representation of even number $94$ as the sum of two primes.
+For example, we will find the number of representations of even number $94$ as the sum of two primes.
 We have $94 = \mathrm g_{16}^1 \in \mathcal G^1$, $m = 16$.
-Apply construction (\ref{a+a}) we obtain \tabcolsep=0.32em
+Applying construction (\ref{a+a}) we obtain \tabcolsep=0.32em

-Here $0.5 \cdot \# (\{94^+\} \setminus \lambda \mathcal P) = 4.5$ while $\pi^+ (94) = 5 $.
+Here $0.5 \cdot \#^* (\mathcal A_{15} + \mathcal A'_{15} )) = 4.5$ while $G(94; p) = 5 $.
 This result can be obtained by using last expression of (\ref{a+a}): \tabcolsep=0.38em